eLetter-Greece/sailsjs-tutorial/chapter-3.md

 Now we begin the journey of building a Sails theater seating app that will act as the primary example app we build upon in the rest of this book.
-In the end the app will have users, #! what else?
+In the end the app will have users, threads, and comments.
 However, we will begin with the creation of static pages.

 Although Sails is designed for creating database-backed real-time APIs